CopilotC-Nvim/CopilotChat.nvim/README.md

 - `copilot` - Default GitHub Copilot provider used for chat and embeddings
 - `github_models` - Provider for GitHub Marketplace models
+- `copilot_embeddings` - Provider for Copilot embeddings, not standalone

 ### Provider Interface